AutoInsurance.com is supported by commissions from providers listed on our site. Read our Editorial Guidelines.

 Improve Your Credit Score

-Insurance companies in Tennessee charge higher premiums to those with bad credit, so improving your credit score will lower your rates.
+Insurance companies in Tennessee take into account your credit score when determining auto insurance premiums, so improving your credit score will lower your rates.
 Try to pay bills on time, limit the number of credit cards you apply for, and pay off any existing debt.

 Ask for Discounts